 Troxler Gauges- Our 5 day course is NOT suitable for initial training for Troxler gauges.
 The usual state and NRC requirements for Troxler and other brands of gauge users is one day of training specific to that brand of gauge.

 Medical Radiation Safety Officers – The initial training requirements for medical radiation safety officers are much more extensive than any 40 hour course, so anyone wishing to become a medical RSO should carefully investigate the requirements of their regulatory agency.
 The Nuclear Regulatory Commission has a rather complex set of requirements for medical Radiation Safety Officers and one way of meeting the requirements involves 200 hours of classroom instruction.
 Ultimately, your regulatory agency has the final word on approval of individuals to become Radiation Safety Officers.
 The usual procedure is that the organization holding the license must submit the name and qualifications of an incoming RSO for approval by the regulatory agency having authority in that state.
 This will either be a state agency or the Nuclear Regulatory Commission.
 A clear explanation of federal requirements can be found the Health Physics Society.
 Keep in mind that many states have their own regulations which may vary slightly from the federal regulations.
 If your state has its own regulations then you will be required to follow state law rather than federal law.
-In general though, the state requirements will be almost identical to federal requirements.
+In general though, state requirements will be almost identical to federal requirements.

 It is also important to note that the federal government and most states do not review, approve or evaluate radiation safety courses.
 However, the state of New Mexico does have a approved list and our course has been approved by the State of New Mexico.
 Perhaps the best way to evaluate a Radiation Safety Officer course is to consider the qualifications of the instructors and also recommendations from those who have previously attended the course.
 Our instructors are well qualified and have either Certification as a Health Physicist or have an advanced degree in that or a closely related field.
-Nevada Technical Associates, Inc., has been offering this course for 12 years.
+Nevada Technical Associates, Inc., has been offering this course for over 25 years.
 We are also one of the few providers of videos on the subject of radiation safety.
 You may want to review our list of videos, all recently produced.

 We can also provide a price quote for onsite training.